Thick Fluffy Pancakes For Beginners

 Pancake ingredients all laid out and labelled with Easter decorations to the back.

-What Are Pancakes Made Of?
+What Are Pancakes Made FROM?

 Notes On Flour & Baking Powder